MicrosoftDocs/sdk-api/sdk-api-src/content/synchapi/nf-synchapi-releasemutex.md

 A handle to the mutex object.
 The
 <a href="https://docs.microsoft.com/windows/desktop/api/synchapi/nf-synchapi-createmutexa">CreateMutex</a> or
-<a href="https://docs.microsoft.com/windows/desktop/api/winbase/nf-winbase-openmutexa">OpenMutex</a> function returns this handle.
+[OpenMutex](/windows/win32/api/synchapi/nf-synchapi-openmutexw)a> function returns this handle.